anshul-aggarwal/Automobile_PricePredict/README.md

 # Automobile_PricePredict
-Linear Model to predict price of automobiles.
+Linear Model in R to predict price of automobiles.
 Also handles data cleaning.

 To run, simply execute linearmodel.py using python 3